MORE BLACK SKIMMERS

 Over the years, birds have adapted their physical attributes to match their food gathering needs.
 Safety and reproduction have also driven each bird species to specialize.

 Bills become longer to probe in the sand for food.
 Feet become webbed to facilitate swimming.
 Feathers match the leaves on the trees to camouflage each bird for safety from predators.

 But there is one species whose beak has changed to enable it to catch fish in a unique way.
 FMWAS has selected that bird as its BIRD OF THE YEAR because it spends the summer raising its young on Pensacola Beach.

-- The Black Skimmer has a bright, orange bill with the lower mandible that is longer than the top mandible.
+The Black Skimmer has developed its own special niche in shoreline feeding.
+It is the only bird in North America with the lower mandible longer than the top mandible.

 If you visit a beach on sound side at the end of the day you can see Skimmers in a line flying close to the water with their lower mandibles in the water, occasionally catching a small fish, eating it while continuing to fly in the formation.

 Skimmers feed mainly at dusk or dawn and sometimes at night.
 They hunt mostly by the touch with the sensitive beak.